AzadPhi/future_crop_challenge/README.md

-Here is the <a href=https://www.kaggle.com/competitions/the-future-crop-challenge/overview target="_blank" rel="nofollow">link</a> to find all the information about the challenge.
+Here is the <a href=https://www.kaggle.com/competitions/the-future-crop-challenge/overview target="_blank" rel="nofollow">link</a> to find all the informations about the challenge.